sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 == Upgrade Notice ==

-= 2.1.10 =
+= 2.1.12 =
-Deprecated Facebook sdk 2.1 and 2.2 automatically updates to 2.3 and better admin navigation
+Added new options and filters.